Hard Drive Stiction: Heads Stuck to Platters

 When a hard drive beeps and refuses to spin, the read/write heads may be physically bonded to the platter surface.
 This is stiction: static friction between two ultra-smooth surfaces that the spindle motor cannot overcome.
 The data is still on the platters.
 The problem is purely mechanical.

 We open the drive in our 0.02 µm ULPA-filtered clean bench, carefully free the heads, and image the platters using PC-3000.
+Our hard drive data recovery service handles this case through clean-bench head release and translator module rebuild.
 Free evaluation.
 No data = no charge.

 What Is Hard Drive Stiction?